 Cash flow activity related to derivative instruments is reflected within the operating activities and investing activities sections of the consolidated statements of cash flows.
-Realized gains and losses and derivative fair value adjustments are reflected within the realized and unrealized (gains) losses on interest rate swaps, caps and swaptions and unrealized losses (gains) on other derivative instruments line items within the operating activities section of the consolidated statements of cash flows.
-The remaining cash flow activity related to derivative instruments is reflected within the (purchases) short sales of derivative instruments, net; proceeds from sales and settlement (payments for termination and settlement) of derivative instruments, net; and increase in due to counterparties, net line items within the investing activities section of the consolidated statements of cash flows.
+Realized gains and losses and derivative fair value adjustments are reflected within the realized and unrealized losses (gains) on interest rate swaps, caps and swaptions and unrealized losses (gains) on other derivative instruments line items within the operating activities section of the consolidated statements of cash flows.
+The remaining cash flow activity related to derivative instruments is reflected within the (purchases) short sales of derivative instruments, net; (payments for termination and settlement) proceeds from sales and settlement of derivative instruments, net; and (decrease) increase in due to counterparties, net line items within the investing activities section of the consolidated statements is reflected within the investing activities section of the consolidated statement of derivative instruments, net; and (decrease) increase in due to counterparties, net line items within the investing activities section of the consolidated statements of cash flows.